-This admonition, of course, neither had nor could have had any effect whatsoever on the consistent prohibitions of Amateur Radio antennas.
-In fact, the situation has developed precisely contrary to the Commission’s admonition: since 1999, as is shown hereinabove, the number of CICs has radically increased and the ability of a licensed Amateur Radio operator to install and maintain any effective Amateur Radio antenna from a residence has been substantially diminished or precluded entirely in entire planned cities.
-The situation is worsening constantly and on an accelerated basis.
+This admonition, however, did not have any effect whatsoever on the consistent prohibitions of Amateur Radio antennas.
+In fact, the situation has developed precisely contrary to the Commission’s admonition: since 1999, as noted above, the number of CICs has radically increased and the ability of a licensed Amateur Radio operator to install and maintain any effective Amateur Radio antenna from a residence has been substantially diminished or precluded entirely in entire planned cities.

-54. ARRL did not in 1985, when the Commission issued its Amateur Radio Preemption declaratory ruling, challenge the Commission’s uneven handling of State and local versus private land use regulations.
+54. The ARRL did not in 1985, when the Commission issued its Amateur Radio Preemption declaratory ruling, challenge the Commission’s uneven handling of State and local versus private land use regulations.
 It was apparent at the time that the Commission’s statement that it did not have an “interest” in private land use regulations assumed a lack of jurisdiction.
 That is the only explanation for why it did not, despite its very specific finding at the time of a “strong Federal interest in promoting Amateur Radio communications,” apply its flexible, no preclusion, reasonable accommodation, least practicable regulation policy equally to all types of land use regulations.
-After the 1996 Telecommunications Act’s directive to preempt all regulation of OTARD devices by municipal or private land use authorities, however, and the Commission’s finding that it did have jurisdiction to regulate or even preempt private land use regulations, and that it was appropriate to accord them less deference than local governmental regulations, ARRL asked the Commission in 1999 to apply the 1985 Amateur Radio Preemption policy to all types of land use regulations.
-The Commission, in response, said in 1999 (and on reconsideration, again in 2000 and 2001) that it preferred to have guidance from Congress in order to do that.
-The Commission said essentially the same thing in 2012 in the Report to Congress, DA 12-1342, released August 20, 2012.
-The Commission noted in that Report that, absent guidance from Congress, there was “no compelling reason” to “revisit the Commission’s previous determinations that preemption should not be expanded to CC&Rs” (covenants, conditions and restrictions).
-But it nevertheless reiterated in the report that should Congress provide such guidance, the Commission would act immediately (consistent with its prior urging that HOAs apply a “no preclusion, reasonable accommodation, least practicable regulation” policy on their own initiative).
+After the 1996 Telecommunications Act’s directive to preempt all regulation of OTARD devices by municipal or private land use authorities, however, and the Commission’s finding that it did have jurisdiction to regulate or even preempt private land use regulations, and that it was appropriate to accord them less deference than local governmental regulations, the ARRL asked the Commission in 1999 to apply the 1985 Amateur Radio Preemption policy to all types of land use regulations.
+The Commission, in response, said in 1999 ,2000, 2001 and 2012, that it preferred to have guidance from Congress in order to do that.
+In its 2012 Report to Congress, DA 12-1342, released August 20, 2012, the Commission noted that, absent guidance from Congress, there was “no compelling reason” to “revisit the Commission’s previous determinations that preemption should not be expanded to CC&Rs.”
+But it nevertheless reiterated in the report that should Congress provide such guidance, the Commission would act immediately consistent with its prior urging that HOAs apply a “no preclusion, reasonable accommodation, least practicable regulation” policy.